cynmob/documentation/pages/02.basic-setup/02.plans/docs.md

 ![Plans Management](plans.png)

 ## Add new subscription plan
 Press New button in the toolbar to create new subscription plan.
-A form will be displayed to allow you to enter information of the plan.
+A form will be displayed to allow you to enter information for the plan.

 ### Basic Information